 This event helped to fund the Hands in Service Living Salads project and is one of the ways they support United Nations Sustainable Development Goals in partnership with Global Citizen Events.
 More than 300 low income, health and mobility challenged adults and children who are not receiving enough nutritious food will receive the indoor/outdoor planters containing all they need to grow their own salads from May to October!

 Global Music Fest

 Featuring Cristian De La Luna, originally from Columbia, playing Latin rhythms with his four piece band, upbeat heavy neo-soul group Leila Neverland’s Mountain Sound, and more!
 Global minded activities and food will complement the amazing music on the theatre stage!

-Global Music Fest is produced by Creative Okanagan for Global Citizen Events Society.
+Global Music Fest in 2019 was produced by Creative Okanagan for Global Citizen Events Society.
 This project is funded in part by the Government of Canada and the District of Lake Country.

 Sustainable Development Challenge

-JCI Kelowna and Global Citizen Events presents The Sustainable Development Challenge Pitch Competition.
+JCI Kelowna and Global Citizen Events presented The Sustainable Development Challenge Pitch Competition.

 The Sustainable Development Challenge brings together youth who are passionate about making the world a better place.